suatatan/suatatan.github.io/_posts/2017-03-21-use-vectorization-to-converting-excel-logic-with-less-code-to-your-hand-written-software.md

 ---
+date: 2017-03-21
 layout: post
+tags:
+- english
+- longread
+- technology
-title: "Use Vectorization to Converting Excel Logic with less Code to Your hand-written software"
+title: Use Vectorization to Converting Excel Logic with less Code to Your hand-written software
-date: 2017-03-21
 ---

 I think it is kind of logical error of when you try to calculate values in waterfall style like below: